 By Maryam Naz

-In preparation of the feast of boxing on TV this month, which includes William Hill’s Ambassador Anthony Joshua, our boxing gurus have created the perfect boxing betting guide so you can place the perfect bet for all the big fights.
+In preparation for the upcoming boxing, which involves early 2019 action from our ambassador Anthony Joshua, our boxing gurus have created the perfect boxing betting guide so you can place the best bet for all the big fights.
 But first…

 What is boxing?